 Like any form of digital marketing, Facebook Call Now ads require careful optimization to get the right people to call your business.
 Here are a few ways to make sure your call ads are more effective:

-Use call tracking data to optimize ads: If are getting a lot of calls from your ads that are not converting or that are driving service calls, you may need to adjust your ad copy or audiences.
+When you use a call tracking solution like Invoca, you can understand how many phone calls each of your Facebook ads drives, in addition to online conversions.
+You can also get visibility into the quality of those calls and how many are true leads.
+If you're getting a lot of calls from your ads that are not converting or that are driving service calls, you may need to adjust your ad copy or audiences.